 Piano Pavilion at the Kimbell Art Museum turns on with LEDs

-The Kimbell Art Museum in Fort Worth, Texas will open the new 101,130 square foot colonnaded Piano Pavilion, designed by the Renzo Piano Building Workshop (RPBW) and Kendall/Heaton Associates on November 27, 2013.
+The Kimbell Art Museum in Fort Worth, Texas opened the new 101,130 square foot colonnaded Piano Pavilion, designed by the Renzo Piano Building Workshop (RPBW) and Kendall/Heaton Associates on November 27, 2013.

 Arup Lighting, based in the United Kingdom provided Lighting consultancy as well as mechanical and electrical engineering on the project.
 Arup developed and designed custom systems to conserve and display the art in the most appropriate environmental conditions, while reducing carbon emissions.

 The pavilion, which is made up of two structures linked by two glazed passageways, features three galleries, education studios, a large library and a 298 seat auditorium for music.
 The east wing features two day-lit galleries and a large lobby space while the west wing is tucked under an accessible green roof surrounded by light wells that allow daylight to spaces below.
 The north gallery will showcase superb examples of Pre-Columbian and African art, while the south gallery will feature European art including paintings by Michelangelo, Caravaggio, Poussin, Rembrandt and Boucher and sculpture by Donatello, Bernini and Houdon.